Plato

 This game has been preserved as hivolts on cyber1.org, from which the following screen shot was taken in 2008.

-In short, each round of play involves dropping the player onto a random spot on a randomly created game board, a field surrounded by electric fences and with fences scattered here and there on the field.
+In short, each round of play in HiVolts involves dropping the player onto a random spot on a randomly created game board, a field surrounded by electric fences and with fences scattered here and there on the field.
 The field also contains semi-intelligent mhos (inverse ohms, a lame in-joke) that are attracted to the player and will eat the player if they come too close.
 The player can survive by manuvering in such a way that the mhos blunder into electric fences.
 You win the round if you survive without being consumed or electrocuted until all of the mhos have been electrocuted.

 I believe one of the later authors changed the graphics for the game itself, as illustrated above, replacing the alphabetic symbols I had used with graphics.
 The original version would have presented the above screen something like this: